Farming and Agribusiness are back in vogue!

 Something is definitely up there when of all the choices available to him, famous actor and political aspirant John Dumelo opts to be a large-scale farmer.
 That’s because he gets it.
 That’s because he knows that by growing farm produce for both human and animal consumption, he taps into an agricultural sector that contributes to almost 20% of Ghana’s gross domestic product (GDP).
 Ghanaian farmers can now serve you better!
 Here’s why…

 In 2009, that figure was 30.99%.
-The inevitable rise of industry and the incorporation of formal business models into every scalable enterprise brought boundless opportunity for every business sector.
+The inevitable rise of industry and the incorporation of formal business models into every scalable enterprise brought boundless opportunities for every business sector.
 Ghanaian farmers get that even more now.
 The 2010 Population & Housing Census revealed that, even though agricultural households accounted for 54.2% of the total population, a large number of the members of those households lacked formal education.

 That situation is vastly different now.